yoo2001818/yage/doc/210309_REFACTORING.md

 - "Paged" version which involves EntityPage
 - "Transaction" version which is a mix between two, which can be used to commit to paged version

+The directory structure should follow this as well;

+- core/entity/standalone
+- core/entity/paged
+- core/entity/transaction